 Hrithik Roshan was excellent in Super 30, no doubt about that.
-However, the allegations on why Hrithik was painted brown to portray Anand Kumar whose complexion is nowhere close to that brown paint on Hrithik.
+However, the allegations on why Hrithik was painted brown to portray Anand Kumar needs clarity.
+Anand Kumar is from a small village in Bihar whose complexion is nowhere close to that brown paint on Hrithik.
 What made the makers think that “Oh, he is from Bihar and economically backward, so it would be convincing if he is painted dark!”
-I guess it the conditioning we have received for several years that associate dark skin with caste and economic status.
+I guess it is the conditioning we have received for several years that persuades us to associate dark skin with caste and economic status.

 The film also faced criticism on why they didn’t cast a dark-skinned actor instead of Hrithik for that character.
 But there ain’t much we can do about it.
 In the end, the film is also a business.
 It is up to the makers to decide who will be good for the role as well as for the business of the film.

 Hrithik’s body language and mannerisms did total justice to the character, no doubt about that.

 Alia Bhatt’s dark complexion in Udta Punjab also appears to be problematic

 Alia in Udta Punjab and Ranveer Singh in Gully Boy are two other actors who were tanned to look like people from a poor financial background.
 The only association of their characters with skin color is their background- small town and financially constrained.